Are you thinking of visiting Snæfellsnes Peninsula in Iceland and looking for the most complete guide to Snaefellsnes? This blog post if for you!

 Good to know: In winter, when the days are short, you won’t be able to cover all these places.
 So just pick the main highlights that are the easiest to access.
 Arnarstapi Cliffs, Kirkjufell and Kirkjufellsfoss, Djúpalónssandur, and probably Saxholar Crater are the main ones I’d try to see in winter.
 Also Malariff Lighthouse and Londrangar viewpoint should be doable.
 You can also visit Vatnshellir Cave (even in the dark since it’s under the ground anyway), Búðakirkja, and Bjarnarfoss.
 Stykkishólmur and Bjarnarhöfn Shark Museum are also easy to visit if you have the time.

-In order to help you plan your trip to Snaefellsnes, I created a map indicating all the places mentioned above.
+In order to help you plan your trip, I created a map indicating all the places to visit on Snaefellsnes Peninsula.
 See below!

 As you can see, everything is really close by and driving distances between the sights aren’t big at all.